Robert J. Haiman

-Robert J. Haiman was a nationally recognized reporter for the St. Petersburg Times.
-He served in this capacity for 25 years, and eventually he was promoted to executive editor.
-Later Haiman served as the President of the Poynter Institute for Media Studies, and was in this position until 1996.
+Robert J. Haiman is a nationally recognized journalist.
+At the St. Petersburg Times, he notably served as a reporter, wire desk chief, then as Managing Editor and Executive Editor.
+Later Haiman served as the President of the Poynter Institute for Media Studies, and was in that position until 1996.

 Education

 Haiman received his Bachelor's degree from the University of Florida back in 1958.